 As the healthcare industry changes and evolves, there is a need to find passionate, seasoned and skilled professionals with an in-depth knowledge of healthcare's particular needs and challenges to lead the way forward.
-That's why we've created a bachelor's degree program in Healthcare Administration, with specializations in Healthcare Informatics and Healthcare Management, taught by professors who are practitioners in their field and can provide you with the insight you need to become successful in the field of your choice.
+That's why we've created a bachelor's in Healthcare Administration degree program, with specializations in Healthcare Informatics and Healthcare Management, taught by professors who are practitioners in their field and can provide you with the insight you need to become successful in the field of your choice.

 Degree: Bachelor of Science in Healthcare Administration

 Graduation Requirements: 8 full-time semesters, 126 credit hours